-In line with Council's agreed Redundancy Policy, redundancy payments are based on actual weekly earnings up to a maximum spinal column point 46 (£973.25 per week as at 1 April 2021).
+In line with Council's agreed Redundancy Policy, redundancy payments are based on actual weekly earnings (up to the maximum spinal column point 46 £1,049.37 per week as at 1 April 2023).
 Staff who do not have access to their Pension will receive a redundancy payment based on the statutory calculator multiplied by 2 up to a maximum of 60 weeks.
-Those who are able to access their Pension will receive a redundancy payment based on the statutory calculator up to a maximum of 30 weeks and will have immediate access to unreduced payment of their LGPS benefits.
+Those who are able to access their pension will receive a redundancy payment based on the statutory calculator up to a maximum of 30 weeks and will have immediate access to unreduced payment of their LGPS benefits.